privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   * Develop [ScoreAd][67]() for Protected Audience auction.
   * Develop [ReportResult][75]() for event level reporting.
   * Setup [Seller's Key/Value service][68].
-  * [Chrome browser][54] will support a flag.
-Users' browsers that enable the flag can be targeted.
   * Add support such that seller's code on publisher web page calls [browser API][54] to fetch encrypted [ProtectedAudienceInput][66].
 Then includes encrypted ProtectedAudienceInput in the request to seller's ad